PRICE

 When preparing lunches, please do not bring food items that require cooking or extensive preparation.

-For itineraries in northern Washington, we meet at 8:00 a.m. on Day 1 at the Guide Hut in Sedro-Woolley, WA for equipment check and orientation before heading to the trailhead.
+At 8:00 a.m. on the morning of the climb, we meet at BaseCamp in Sedro-Woolley, WA for equipment check and orientation before heading to the trailhead.
+Upon receiving your registration, Northwest Alpine Guides will email you complete PreClimb information, including a gear list specific to your itinerary and other departure details.
 The Guide Hut offers a selection of mountaineering equipment and clothing for purchase and rent.

 The small town of Sedro-Woolley, “The Gateway to the North Cascades,” is approximately 70 miles and a 1.5-hour drive from Seattle or Bellevue.
 Limited services are available in Sedro-Woolley.
 More extensive food, shopping and lodging options may be found nearby in the cities of Mount Vernon and Burlington.